redFrik/udk16-Immersive_Technologies/udk170105/README.md

 * create a new project in unity
 * go to Edit / Project Settings / Player and tick 'Run In Background'

+install the SteamVR Plugin...

+* go to Asset Store and search for 'steamvr'
+* find and import the 'SteamVR Plugin'
+* click on 'import' and then 'Accept All' in the two popup windows
+* drag the three prefabs 'CameraRig', 'Status' and 'SteamVR' from Assets / SteamVR / Prefabs into the Hierarchy window

+fix the main camera offset 'bug'...

+* select 'Main Camera' in Hierarchy window
+* in the inspector select 'Add Component / Scripts / Steam VR_Camera'
+* edit the Transform Position to be 0, 0, 0
+* optionally add a Cube in the middle so it is easier to orient yourself

+install the osc plugins...

 * go to https://github.com/heaversm/unity-osc-receiver and click the green download button
 * get the .zip file and uncompress it
 * find the folder Plugins in the zip you just uncompressed (unity-osc-receiver-master / Assets)